xocasgv/google-cms/trunk/doc/firstDraft.markdown

 	The page content extracted from the Google Document.
 	<?php include('somepath/footer.php'); ?>

 This allows to use header.php and footer.php to form a 3 pieces template.
 In addition to this manualy trigged global syncronisation there is also a by page update check that's performed at each page load.

-Head request on the google document to catch fresh modification.
+Durring the synchronisation there is also the generation of a php tree representing the hierarchy of the Google Doc file system.
+This tree is ment to be used to generate the menu.

 **Setup the example**

 **Starting from scratch**
+Google Docs
+header.php/footer.php

 Features
 --------

-Despite its simplicity GoogleCms? provides interesting features.
+Despite its simplicity GoogleCms provides interesting features.
 Since Google Docs is used as a text editor we get:

 Wysiwyg
 Images import and resizing